Introduction

 Marketing and Sales Forecasting: In marketing analytics, ridge regression can be used to predict sales based on features like advertising spend, brand value, and consumer sentiment, which are often correlated.

-Selecting an appropriate value for λ is crucial.
-If Î»\lambda is too small, ridge regression behaves like OLS, and the model may still suffer from multicollinearity.
-If λ\lambda is too large, the coefficients may shrink too much, leading to underfitting.
+Selecting an appropriate value for is too small, ridge regression behaves like OLS, and the model may still suffer from multicollinearity.
+If is too large, the coefficients may shrink too much, leading to underfitting.

-• Cross-validation: Split the data into training and validation sets, and tune λ\lambda to minimize prediction error on the validation set.
+- Cross-validation: Split the data into training and validation sets, and tune to minimize prediction error on the validation set.

-• Grid search: Test a range of λ\lambda values and choose the one that results in the lowest validation error.
+- Grid search: Test a range of values and choose the one that results in the lowest validation error.

 Ridge regression is a powerful extension of linear regression that helps overcome multicollinearity and reduces overfitting in predictive models.
 Its regularization approach introduces a trade-off between bias and variance, enabling more reliable and interpretable models.
 As data complexity grows, particularly in finance, actuarial science, and data analysis, ridge regression remains a vital tool for building stable, robust predictive models.